This article was scientifically reviewed by Jessica Bucher

-Located on chromosome 16, the FTO gene is believed to contribute to the risk of obesity as well as the complications that come along with that.
-Studies have shown that variants may be linked to pancreatic cancer, fatty liver disease and precursors to colon cancer.
+Located on chromosome 16, the FTO gene is believed to contribute to the risk of obesity as well as the complications that come along with that 3.
+Studies have shown that variants may be linked to pancreatic cancer and endometrial cancer 4 as well as other cancers.

 How Your Body Processes Certain Nutrients

 Do you love carbohydrates?
 It turns out that your body may not love them back.
-The IRS1 gene relates to the way carbohydrates affect a person’s body, but more specifically related to insulin sensitivity and production.
+Certain nutrition genetic tests indicate that the IRS1 gene may relate to the way carbohydrates affect a person’s body, but more specifically relate to insulin sensitivity and production 5.

 How Your Body Reacts to Different Exercises

 When you work out, it's always important to include a variety of exercises, rather than focus on a single routine to avoid plateauing.
 But did you know that your genes actually react to different types of exercise better than others?

 For example, your genetic makeup may be predisposed to losing weight faster and more permanently with more cardio, while others might benefit more from strength training.